The Haverford College Honor Code

 If less than two-thirds of the student body votes, the Honor Code fails.
 Students should strongly consider the wisdom of convening a Special Plenary.
 Such a Plenary would be convened only if forty percent of the student body signs a petition not only asking for the Plenary, but pledging to attend.
 At a Special Plenary, three-quarters of the student body would constitute quorum, and votes in favor of ratification by two-thirds of the student body would be required for ratification to occur.

-Should the Honor Code fail ratification, the Haverford Community will continue to observe the Honor Code’s rules and guidelines until the end of the current semester.
-If no Honor Code is ratified before the semester ends, the Code will cease to be in effect.
+Should the Honor Code fail ratification, the Haverford Community will continue to observe the Honor Code’s rules and guidelines for a transition period of 6 academic weeks after the vote.
+A Special Plenary can be organized at any time within that period to ratify an Honor Code.
+If no Honor Code is ratified within that transition period, the Code will cease to be in effect.
 Further Plenaries may still be convened to ratify an Honor Code.

 Upon its ratification, we renew our commitment to the Honor Code and we pledge to uphold these ideals through the conduct of our daily lives.